Car Accidents With No Seatbelt in Hawaii

 Importance of Wearing Seat Belts

-A person sitting in the driver’s seat of a car, fastening their seatbelt, with a coffee cup in the cup holderSeat belts are designed to keep occupants safe during a crash.
+A person fastening a seatbelt inside a car, with focus on their hand and the buckleSeat belts are designed to keep occupants safe during a crash.
 They help to prevent serious injuries by restraining the body and reducing the risk of being thrown from the vehicle.
 Studies have shown that seatbelts save lives by keeping occupants inside the vehicle during a collision.

 The National Highway Traffic Safety Administration says many Americans understand the lifesaving value of seatbelts, with a national use rate of 91.9%.
 In the past years, seat belts in passenger vehicles saved an estimated 14,955 lives.